-During the year ended December 31, 2024, and 2023, the Company adopted a number of amendments and improvements of existing standards.
+During the periods ended March 31, 2025 and 2024, the Company adopted a number of amendments and improvements of existing standards.
 These included amendments to IAS 1 - Presentation of Financial Statements

 (encompassing IFRS Practice Statement 2 Making Materiality Judgments) and IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors.
 These changes did not have any material impact on the Company's financial statements.